AnemoneDeroy/inboveg-develop/src/query-data/BevragingIV_functies.md

 ### Header information

-This function queries the INBOVEG database for header information (metadata for a vegetation-relevé) for one survey by the name of the survey and the recorder type.
+This function `inboveg_header`queries the INBOVEG database for header information (metadata for a vegetation-relevé) for one survey by the name of the survey and the recorder type.

 #### Examples